The Fascinating Story of Alaska's Own, Matanuska Maid Dairy

 But Phyllis had another fun personality.

-Everyone in Anchorage, and throughout Alaska, wanted to see “Anuska”, the Matanuska Maid in person.
+Everyone in Anchorage, and throughout Alaska, wanted to see “Anuska”, the Matanuska Maid, in person.
 So, the dairy chose Phyllis and some other delightful ladies, to dress up in the famous fur-trimmed outfit and meet all those eager Matanuska Maid fans at gatherings, events, and parades all over Alaska.

 A Fun Memory